slicervm/docs.slicervm.com/docs/examples/autoscaling-k3s.md

 **Diagnose an issue within a worker node**

-The `slicer vm exec` command will give you a root shell directly into any worker node.
+The `slicer vm shell` command will give you a root shell directly into any worker node.

 On the host managing `k3s-agents-1`, you would run: